As you can tell by my posts I love essential oils and use at least one ever day.

 Simply putting them in the dark will not suffice.

-Do not use plastic bottles or clear glass bottles for storing essential oils unless you plan to use the oils up quite quickly and are sure you will be finishing your supply in a relatively short amount of time.
+Do not use plastic bottles or clear glass bottles for storing essential oils unless you plan to use the oils up quite quickly and you are sure you will be finishing your supply in a relatively short amount of time.

 It is always a good idea to have a few spare bottles on hand especially if you plan on custom blending aromatherapy essential oils.